Knockboy, County Waterford: History

-The old village of Knockboy consisted of an old 18th-century church, 19th-century schoolhouse, a row of cottages and a small pub at the base of the hill.
-In 1948, a new national school was built at the top of the hill.
-In 1980, the Waterford city boundaries extended, making Knockboy part of the Greater Waterford area.
-In 1984, the national school was moved to beside the Ballygunner GAA pitch, the old school buildings being developed into a Gaelscoil.
-In the early 1990s, the cottages were demolished and new council houses were built at the site.
+The old village of Knockboy consisted of a 19th-century church and schoolhouse, a row of cottages and a small pub at the base of the hill.
+The church, Saint Mary's Catholic Church, was built in the early 19th century on the site of an earlier thatched chapel.

+In 1948, a new national school (St. Mary's) was built at the top of the hill.
+In 1980, the boundaries of Waterford city were extended, making Knockboy part of the Greater Waterford area.

+In 1984, the national school moved to a new premises beside Ballygunner GAA pitch.
+The buildings previously used by the national school, then unoccupied, became home to a Gaelscoil from 1991.
+This Gaelscoil, initially known as Scoil Éanna and later known as Gaelscoil Phort Láirge, had been based in Viewmount House prior to this move.

+In the early 1990s, the original 19th-century cottages in Knockboy were demolished and new council houses were built at the site.
 In the 2000s, a new housing estate was built adjoining the original village, in practise making it a suburb of Waterford City.

-In late 2009, redevelopment of the old church began which involved extending two sides of the church.

-In 2011, the crossroads at the site of Gaelscoile Baile Mhic Gonair were redeveloped to feature one single crossroad rather than two along with traffic lights.
+Redevelopment of St Mary's church began in 2010.
+These works involved extending two sides of the church to increase its capacity from approximately 200 to over 400 people.
+St Mary's church, together with the church of St Joseph and St. Benildus in Newtown, is within the Roman Catholic Diocese of Waterford and Lismore.